InternLM/agentlego/docs/en/get_started.md

 ### Lagent

 [Lagent](https://github.com/InternLM/lagent) is a lightweight open-source framework that allows users to efficiently build large language model(LLM) -based agents.
-It also provides some typical tools to augment LLM.

 Here is an example script to integrate agentlego tools to Lagent: